 Storing Brioche Bread

-Refrigerate your brioche by wrapping it tightly in plastic wrap or placing it in a Ziploc bag.
-It will stay fresh for up to a week when stored in the fridge.
+- Refrigerator: Store your brioche in the fridge for up to a week.
+Wrap it tightly in plastic wrap or place it in a sealed Ziploc bag.
 Since this bread is heavy on the eggs, it is not recommended to store it at room temperature.

-Brioche bread can be frozen for up to a month.
-The best way to keep it fresh is by wrapping it tight with a plastic wrap before placing it in the freezer.
-Thaw to room temperature before serving.
-Reheat as desired.
+- Freezer: Freeze brioche bread for up to a month.
+Keep it fresh by wrapping it tightly with plastic wrap before placing it in the freezer.
+Thaw to room temperature before serving, then reheat as desired.